排序方式: 共有2条查询结果,搜索用时 0 毫秒

 1.

-Using data from a prospective cohort design study of a group of children with documented histories of abuse and neglect (n = 908) and matched controls (n = 667), this paper examines whether problem behaviors (e.g., prostitution, crime, school problems, and homelessness) in young adulthood explain the link between maltreatment in childhood and living in high‐risk neighborhoods in middle adulthood.
+Using data from a prospective cohort design study of a group of children with documented histories of abuse and neglect (= 908) and matched controls (= 667), this paper examines whether problem behaviors (e.g., prostitution, crime, school problems, and homelessness) in young adulthood explain the link between maltreatment in childhood and living in high‐risk neighborhoods in middle adulthood.
 Problem behaviors were assessed at mean age of 29 and neighborhood characteristics were assessed at mean age of 40.
 Child maltreatment predicted living in less desirable neighborhoods in middle adulthood.
 Problem behaviors in young adulthood partially mediated the relationship between childhood maltreatment and residence in less desirable neighborhoods in middle adulthood.
 The direct paths from child maltreatment to neighborhoods were not significant for Black children.
 For White children, there was a direct relationship between child maltreatment and living in an economically disadvantaged neighborhood.
 Problem behaviors were a stronger mediator between child maltreatment and living in more disordered and less socially cohesive neighborhoods for Black children, while the problem behaviors were a stronger mediator for living in more economically disadvantaged and less socially cohesive neighborhoods for White children.
 Further research is needed to understand these racial differences.
 Interventions should focus on preventing problem behaviors to minimize the risk of residency in high‐risk neighborhoods. 相似文献

 2.